fraserdominicdavid/geotech-pandas/docs/user-guide/basics.rst

     )
     df.geotech.point

-Here, we can access the :class:`~pandas.DataFrame.geotech.point` accessor where depth-related calculations can be accessed.
-Head to the related :doc:`guide <point>` for more information about the :class:`~pandas.DataFrame.geotech.point` accessor.
+Here, we can access the :class:`~pandas.DataFrame.geotech.point` accessor where point-related methods can be accessed.
+Suceeding guides demonstrate the usage of each subaccessor in :mod:`geotech-pandas`.